Defining Personalised Learning

 In this context, they take ownership of their learning and are part of the big picture.
 All stakeholders (learners, educators, parents) are part of the Personalized Learning journey.
 This is a transparent process.

 The time is flexible in a PL environment because it’s not as rigid as a system of grade level and age-groups.
 Students move to the next content area or competency when they are ready.
 Some might accelerate their pathways, others might take longer.
-This ideally requires that school develop PLCs (Professional Learning Communities) where teachers collaborate to design the best learning opportunities for their learners.
+This ideally requires that schools develop PLCs (Professional Learning Communities) where teachers collaborate to design the best learning opportunities for their learners.
 For example, they might co-design tasks and assessments that are inter/trans-disciplinary.
-But often, students themselves design their own demonstration strands and criteria.
+But often, students themselves design their own demonstration stands and criteria.

-Using competency-based learning systems allow learners to challenge themselves at every step of their learning curve.
+Using competency-based learning systems allows learners to challenge themselves at every step of their learning curve.
 They become more self-directed and can self-differentiate to achieve at their level.
 This kind of system allows multiple modalities to emerge so learners cultivate agility, build strengths and discover new passions.
-When we offer possibilities, the learning environment (physical, socio-emotional and digital) encourages a culture of ‘can do’ and empower learners to perform at a high level.
+When we offer possibilities, the learning environment (physical, socio-emotional and digital) encourages a culture of ‘can do’ and empowers learners to perform at a high level.

 For example, when designing assessments, I incorporate the criteria, create student friendly rubrics and encourage student’s voice and choice in the process (we sometimes co-design the assessments and very often, learners self- or peer-review their work).
 However, beyond those regular practices, I thoroughly enjoy incorporating innovative practices that further support student agency.
-For example, by using inclusive practices to meet everyone’s needs but beyond ‘needs’, create space for personalised learning so learning can be accessed with various pathways and can be guided by learners’ own action.
+For example, by using inclusive practices to meet everyone’s needs but beyond ‘needs’, create space for personalised learning so learning can be accessed with various pathways and can be guided by learners’ own actions.
 They can decide what to learn and how to learn.
 They challenge themselves and we can identify many ways to record learning evidence.
-Using inquiry strategies such as split screen, notice and release and visible thinking routine, learners introspect into the approaches to learning which accelerate learning as learning how to learn is as important as the content the learners want to access.
+Using inquiry strategies such as split screen, notice and release and visible thinking routine, learners introspect into the approaches to learning which accelerate learning as – learning how to learn – is as important as the content the learners wants to access.

-Questions surrounding Personalized Learning
+Questions surrounding Personalised Learning